 - The tubes are linked to an air pump, powering the nutritional solution supply.

-How to maintain your Bubbleponics weed system
+How to maintain your Bubbleponics Cannabis system

-You need to inspect the marijuana plants every day once you’ve set up a bubbleponic system.
+You need to inspect the cannabis plants every day once you’ve set up a bubbleponic system.
 You must also configure it to permit you to view the inside.
 Here’s something you are to think about.
 Check the pipes are correctly linked to the net pots.
 Check to see if the nutritional solution is dripping from the pots.
 There should be nothing floating in the nutritional solution.
 This makes it easier to discover issues when they occur.
 Another item to keep in mind is the pH, which is significant when changing the solution in the reservoir.
 Varied plants require different pH amounts, which means you must know the optimum pH for cultivating plants.